RIPE-NCC/db-web-ui/README.md

 Properties are read from the /config/application-`<ENV>`.properties file on the classpath.

+To run locally add in the vm options: `-Dspring.profiles.active=local -Duser.timezone=UTC`

 Frontend
 --------
 > Open a terminal and cd into the `frontend`